 A health savings account is more than just a way to save for future medical expenses.
 It can also yield certain tax advantages, while potentially shoring up your retirement strategy.

-The average 65-year-old couple will spend approximately $275,000 on health care in retirement.
+The average 65-year-old couple retiring in 2020 will spend approximately $295,000 on health care in retirement.
 That figure doesn't include the cost of long-term care, which can add thousands of dollars to the total.
 Medicare can pick up the tab for some of your health care costs in retirement, but it doesn't cover everything, including long-term care.
 That's where an HSA can be invaluable.
 You can withdraw funds from your HSA tax-free for qualified medical expenses.
 And, you can also tap your HSA for other financial needs—with a tax caveat, of course.

 Confusing an HSA With an FSA

 First, an HSA allows you to save more for health care.
-For 2019, pre-tax contributions to an FSA are capped at $2,700.
-With an HSA, you can contribute $3,500 if you have coverage and $7,000 for family coverage.
+For 2021, pre-tax contributions to an FSA are capped at $2,750.
+With an HSA, you can contribute $3,600 if you have individual coverage and $7,200 for family coverage.

 So why is that important?
 FSA contributions reduce your taxable wages (through pre-tax salary withdrawals), while HSA contributions are tax-deductible.
 Either way, you get a tax break, but maxing out your HSA could yield a larger tax benefit at the end of the year.

 Assuming an HSA Isn't Worth It if You're Older

 If you're already in your 50s, you might think that contributing to an HSA isn't worth your time.
 At this point, for instance, you may be focused on playing catch-up with your 401(k) plan or an individual retirement account.
 That doesn't mean, however, that you can't still leverage an HSA later in life.

 A 401(k) isn't the only way to snag some free money in the form of a company match.
 Employers also have the option of offering a matching contribution to employee health savings accounts.
 The catch is that total contributions to the account—including what you and your employer put in—can't exceed your annual contribution limit.